asciinema/asciinema-player/README.md

 })
 ```

-The `ended` event is dispatched when playback stops after reaching the end of
+`ended` event is dispatched when playback stops after reaching the end of
 the recording.

 ```javascript